IBM/lagraph/README.md

 ## Contributing

-Interested in contributing.
+Interested in contributing?
 Please visit [Contributing](CONTRIBUTING.md).

 Some core issues are currently documented in the [issues section](https://ibm.github.io/lagraph/#issues) of the LAGraph